mosidrum/Hello-Microverse/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: Visual Studio code editor and a browser

 <!--
 Example command: